jrheard/blog/python/blackjack.md

 If the player inputs something that's not `"hit"` or `"stand"` - for instance, if they enter the word `"pizza"` for their move - your program should not crash.

 **Note**: If the player draws too many cards and their count goes over 21, that's called "busting", and it's game over for the player.
-End the game immediately and tell them that they lost.
+End the game immediately, print out the current state of the game, and tell them that they lost.

 Dealer's Turn
 =============